amirSahit/application-excercise/README.md

 ## Setup Instruction:

 1. Planetscale

-   a.
-Create an account and a database @ Planetscale https://planetscale.com/
+   - Create an account and a database @ Planetscale https://planetscale.com/

 2. .env

-   a.
-Create an .env file in your project (there should be an .env.example file - you can rename it)
+   - Create an .env file in your project (there should be an .env.example file - you can rename it)
-   b.
-Switch out the <myname>,<mypassword>,<host>,<dbName> with your information @ Guide https://planetscale.com/docs/tutorials/connect-any-application
+   - Switch out the <myname>,<mypassword>,<host>,<dbName> with your information @ Guide https://planetscale.com/docs/tutorials/connect-any-application

 3. Install & Run
-   a. `npm install`
+   - `npm install`
-   b. `npm run dev`
+   - `npm run dev`

 ## Task Details: